History of NFL draft in Timeline

 2019: NFL Draft in Nashville

-In November 2020, the NFL passed Resolution JC-2A, which rewards teams for developing minority candidates for head coach or general manager positions by awarding draft picks.
+In November 2020, the NFL passed 2020 Resolution JC-2A, which rewards teams for developing minority candidates for head coach or general manager positions by awarding draft picks.

-2020: Virtual NFL Draft due to COVID-19
+2020: Virtual NFL Draft

-2020: NFL Draft held by various electronic communications
+2020: NFL Draft by Electronic Communications

 2021: NFL Draft in Cleveland

-2022: NFL Draft heads to Las Vegas
+2022: NFL Draft Heads to Las Vegas

-2022: Inaugural HBCU Legacy Bowl
+2022: HBCU Legacy Bowl Started

 In 2022, the HBCU Legacy Bowl was established for NFL draft-eligible players from historically black colleges and universities (HBCU).
+The game, played at Yulman Stadium in New Orleans, Louisiana, is usually the last all-star game in the draft cycle and hosts the NFL's HBCU Combine.

 2023: NFL Draft in Kansas City

-2024: NFL Draft trading rules
+2024: NFL Draft in Detroit

-2024: NFL Draft in Detroit sets attendance record
+2024: 2024 NFL Draft Sets Attendance Record in Detroit

 Once the 2022 NFL draft starts, picks from the 2025 draft become eligible to be traded.